spatialthoughts/qgis-tutorials/source/docs/3/isometric_buildings.rst

     .. image:: /static/3/isometric_buildings/images/12.png
       :align: center

 13. Change the :guilabel:`Symbol Layer Type` from :guilabel:`Simple Fill` to :guilabel:`Gradient Fill`.
 The two color selectors beside the :guilabel:`Two color` represent the top and bottom colors of the gradient.
-Click on :guilabel:`Data define override` button for the top color
+Click on :guilabel:`Data define override` button for the top color.

     .. image:: /static/3/isometric_buildings/images/13.png
       :align: center